vilarino16/vilarino16/README.md

 - 📫 You can contact me at vilarinodaniel16@gmail.com or @vilarino16 on Twitter

 - I'm making little projects about Formula 1, collecting data and learning about how to show this data.
 I want to learn more about data representation and using the knowledge to make projects about one of my passions.
-- I just started a new project that consist in creating a recreation of the gameplay from the famous videogame Persona with the difference of being completely online.
 <!---
 vilarino16/vilarino16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.